FAQ

 Shift to 2nd or 3rd gear.

-At full speed, the engine turns faster than you can transmit via the pedals in first gear.
+At full speed, the engine rotates faster than you can pedal in first gear.

-When stationary, the pedals spin and no power can be transmitted to the downforce.
+When stationary, the pedals spin and no power can be transmitted to the wheels.

 What is the range?

-Ranges of 70 km were driven with a 1400 Wh battery.
+Ranges of 70 km can be reached with a 1400 Wh battery.
 The energy requirement is around 10 – 30 Wh per km, depending on support, payload and terrain.